 • Location: Choosing the right location for your billboard can be very lucrative for your business.
-Billboards in high traffic areas are often purchased months in advance and are based on your target market, key demographics, and proximity to the business.
+Billboards in high traffic areas are often purchased months in advance and are based on your target market, key demographics, and location to the business.

-• Message: Consumers usually have about 6 seconds to read a billboard which means your message should be highly visible, to the point, and invoke an emotion or call to action that people will remember.
+• Message: Consumers usually have about 6 seconds to read a billboard which means your message should be highly visible, to the point, and invoke emotion or call to action that people will remember.
 Eye-catching and effective billboards can be a great conversation-starter for your business.

 • Location: Location is king – until it’s not.
-Construction or seasonal changes to natural landscape can quickly and unexpectedly decrease visibility.
+Construction or seasonal changes to the natural landscape can quickly and unexpectedly decrease visibility.
 Billboards come with a premium price tag, so make sure a temporary marketing platform is a smart investment for your business.

 • Conversion: If you missed the date on the stats above, the MOST RECENT in-depth study done on billboards was in 2009.
 In 2009, 172 million people had smartphones.
 In 2018, that number sky-rocketed to 1.56 billion – more than a 90% increase!
 The entire marketing landscape has shifted and traditional billboard advertising may not be as effective as it has been in the past.